-When your pressure switch isn’t working correctly, you’ll likely hear the fan start and the switch clicking multiple times before the furnace turns off completely.
+When your pressure switch isn’t working the way it should, you’ll likely hear the fan start and the switch clicking multiple times before the furnace shuts down completely.
 When a part isn’t functioning right, your furnace will turn off for your safety.

-Your furnace will tell you something is incorrect with a red flash from its indicator light, which it uses to display error codes.
+Your furnace will tell you something is wrong with a red flash from its indicator light, which it uses to present error codes.
 It uses this red light to flash code, like Morse code.

-You may notice quick flashes or an alternating slow flash as it passes on a fault code.
+You may see quick flashes or an alternating slow flash as it passes on a fault code.

 Estimated Repair Cost for Furnace Error Code 228

-Before replacing the switch, your Fras-Air/General Service Experts tech will look at other parts of your furnace first.
+Before replacing the switch, your Fras-Air/General Service Experts tech will check other parts of your furnace first.
 Some other issues can also create the error code, like a blocked vent or cracked hose.

 The price to repair your furnace depends on what’s defective with it and how long it takes to fix it.